Before reading this page, you could read a more general page about pēpi and crying.

 PURPLE crying

 There is something called 'the period of PURPLE crying' which refers to a time period when some pēpi begin crying more and may be hard to settle.
-This usually starts at about 2 weeks of age and peaks at 8 weeks.
-It usually ends by 12 weeks of age.
+This usually peaks at 6 to 8 weeks before settling down around the 3rd to 4th month.

 The letters in PURPLE stand for the common parts of non-stop crying in pēpi.